-Bedded pack, compost bedded pack, or loose housing systems, where cows have an enclosed area with an open floor plan and bedding that is refreshed regularly, are designed for cow comfort (Astiz et al., 2014, Leso et al., 2020).
-Fewer foot and leg injuries have been observed in loose-housing bedded pack or compost bedded pack systems compared to free-stall barns (Burgstaller et al., 2016).
+Bedded pack, compost bedded pack, or loose housing systems, where cows have an enclosed area with an open floor plan and bedding that is refreshed regularly, are designed for cow comfort (Astiz et al., 2014; Leso et al., 2020).
+Fewer foot and leg injuries are cited in loose-housing bedded pack or compost bedded pack systems compared to freestall barns (Burgstaller et al., 2016).
 There are also reports of decreased incidence of mastitis for dairy cows housed on compost bedded pack (Astiz et al., 2014).
-Bedded-pack compost material is also a “highly suitable” soil amendment to increase the soil organic matter and fertility, although studies of the gaseous emissions from these systems appear to be limited (Leso et al., 2020).
-Despite these potential benefits, our survey results indicate the uptake of composted bedded pack technologies on organic dairy farms is relatively limited.
-We suggest that understanding the potential benefits of and barriers to transition of organic dairy farms from tie-stall confinement facilities to alternative facilities is critical research need for the organic dairy industry in our regions and perhaps globally.
+Bedded-pack compost material is also a highly suitable soil amendment which can increase soil organic matter and fertility, although studies of the gaseous emissions from these systems appear to be limited (Leso et al., 2020).
+Despite these potential benefits, our survey results indicate the adoption of compost bedded pack technologies on organic dairy farms in Vermont is relatively limited.
+We suggest that understanding the potential benefits of and barriers to transitioning organic dairy farms from tiestall confinement facilities to alternative housing is a critical research need for the organic dairy industry in our region, and perhaps globally.

-In this study we implemented a mixed methods approach to questionnaire administration.
-We speculate that this approach contributed to the high frequency of survey responses, however other factors associated with survey response proportions among farmers likely contributed, including timing of the survey in the non-grazing and cropping season, our cover letter and promotion of the research, the survey topic area and the shared interest between the research team and survey respondents.
+In this study, we implemented a mixed methods approach to questionnaire administration.
+We speculate that this approach contributed to the high frequency of survey responses.
+However, other factors associated with survey response proportions among farmers likely contributed, including timing of the survey (during the non-grazing and cropping season), our cover letter and promotion of the research, the survey topic area, and the shared interest between the research team and survey respondents.
 Future studies might be designed to quantify the relative importance of these factors for organic dairy farmers.

 CONCLUSIONS

-Tie-stall barns bedded with wood products are the dominant winter housing system for lactating organic dairy cattle in Vermont.
-Our survey identified a diversity of housing systems including a number of farms using mixed housing and bedding styles in organic production in Vermont.
+Tiestall barns bedded with wood products are the dominant winter housing system for lactating organic dairy cattle in Vermont.
+Our survey identified a diversity of housing systems including a number of farms using mixed housing and bedding styles in organic dairy production in Vermont.
 We conclude the high response rate to this survey suggests a motivated and interested source population; future research in this area should access this interest and use it to foster key relationships with organic producers to build a more robust research and extension program supporting housing and facilities management.
 The methodology presented here is easily followed in other regions to assess interest and current housing practices in organic dairy production.

 ACKNOWLEDGEMENTS